sveneisenschmidt/yay/docs/how-to.md

 curl -sS -X POST -d "${PAYLOAD}" ${WEBHOOK_URL}
 ```

+The data structure defined in `PAYLOAD` consists of a JSON payload including `username` and `action`.
+The `SimpleProcessor` processor shipped by Yay! is then able to process the payload with ease.

 3. If you also need to get notified when a regular build job starts, you can modify above example and set `BUILD_RESULT` to `STARTED`.